nanobox-io/nanobox-guides/articles/python/generic/from-scratch.md

 ```

 #### Create a Basic App
-Since this is a generic app, you get to choose your own adventure!
+Since this is a generic Python app, you get to choose your own adventure!

 ## Configure App